quat1024/garden/garden/lingo-2.md

 The Great, garden-area on the left side:

-* yellow-brown: FIBS ?
+* orange-brown: FIBS ?
+  * LIES
-* brown: Some kind of pixel-art of a tree (might represent one of the paintings?)
+* brown: Some kind of pixel-art of an autumn tree (might represent one of the paintings?) (could be the ziggurat since that's taught in the tree)
 * brown-green: THEY ?
+  * THE
 * green: 3d structure of trees.
-A *bracket* is visible but only in the shadow
+A *bracket* is visible but only in the shadow. (maybe this represented the bubbles, apparently it meant "drop a letter")
 * green-purple: FACE ?
+  * EYES
 * purple: A white spiral sculpture like the other ones in The Great framed by a *Blocks* pattern
-* purple-yellow: LISTEN ?
+* purple-orange: LISTEN ?
 	* HEAR (this panel has a dot)
-* yellow: A moon.
+* orange: A moon.
 In the shadow is a *sun*.

 And the garden on the right side: